nodejs/node/doc/api/errors.md

 <a id="ERR_NAPI_CONS_FUNCTION"></a>
 ### `ERR_NAPI_CONS_FUNCTION`

-While using `N-API`, a constructor passed was not a function.
+While using `Node-API`, a constructor passed was not a function.

 <a id="ERR_NAPI_INVALID_DATAVIEW_ARGS"></a>
 ### `ERR_NAPI_INVALID_DATAVIEW_ARGS`